Member Card

 1. In the Barcode redemption section, select the Generate Unique Codes option from the dropdown to generate the Barcode Value for each member card.

-2. In the Barcode redemption section, select the Check-in option from the Redemption type dropdown to update the member card pass once the user has scanned the QR code.
+2. In the Barcode redemption section, select the Check-in option from the Redemption type drop-down to update the member card pass once the user has scanned the QR code.

 📘